mksbrsv/serial_sfml/README.md

 - SFML
 - asio
 - fmt

 If you are using Visual Studio, you can use vcpkg to install that dependencies.
+For arduino I use Visual Studio Code with PlatformIO extenstion.

 ## Build
 Just clone this repo and open *.sln file.
 But first of all you need to install dependencies